Greece Moments Greece Moments

 Bay of Merichas

-Many concrete houses, built criss-cross next to each other, plus a chaotic traffic flow (especially on weekends) and a bad parking situation.
-There are only a few shops in Merichas, among others: Azul Boutique.
-On the waterfront promenade including the old stone bridge, you can stroll a little and quaint taverns, fine restaurants and hip cafés invite you to linger, but the place lacks soul.
+Many concrete houses built haphazardly next to each other, chaotic traffic flow (especially on weekends), and a difficult parking situation.
+There are only a few shops in Merichas, among them Azul Boutique.
+Along the waterfront promenade and the old stone bridge you can take a stroll, and quaint taverns, fine restaurants, and hip cafés invite you to linger — but the place lacks soul.

 Merichas Kythnos Steinbrücke am Meer